 The public focus on the value of higher education with salaries and employment has prompted efforts to quantify it.
 Prior to 2010, prospective students lacked information on what graduates from different institutions would likely earn after graduation.
 Today, analyses of salary outcomes are widely available through a wealth of new “value rankings,” some of which are shown below.

-Not the bottom line: Near-term salaries are a poor proxy for ROI
+Not the bottom line: Near-term salaries are a poor proxy for ROE

-Using near-term salaries alone to examine an institution’s ROI obscures the diverse and long-term benefits of a four-year degree.
+Using near-term salaries alone to examine an institution’s ROE obscures the diverse and long-term benefits of a four-year degree.
 Disadvantages to these rankings include:

 - Limited sample sizes: Many rankings use self-reported salaries or only consider students who received federal aid.